 Goblet pleats are a detailed heading style where the fabric is tucked and folded to leave an opening at the top with a ‘goblet’ or ‘wineglass’ look.
 To keep the goblet pleats looking full and rounded they need to be shaped with interlining.
 They can be hung from a track or pole.

 And finally, we love the layered look achieved by hanging a painting in front of the fabric.
-All these brave moves have paid off.
+All these brave living room curtain ideas have paid off.

-For windows that have a top half and bottom half, you could consider this approach of adding curtains along the bottom for privacy, but leaving the top halves bare to allow for more light.
+For windows that have a top half and bottom half, you could consider this living room curtain idea and add curtains along the bottom for privacy, but leaving the top halves bare to allow for more light.

 Pinch pleated curtains essentially gather the pencil pleats into groups of two or more for a more decorative heading.
 This will work with most types of fabric, but bear in mind that the more pleats, the more fabric is needed and so increases the cost of the finished curtains.

-Pencil or pinch pleats are the most traditional curtain heading and will work with all types of track and pole, as seen in the track example above, and pole below.
+Pencil or pinch pleats are the most traditional curtain heading and will work with all types of track and pole and looks lovely with both plain and pattern fabrics too.

-If you're looking to create dramatic volume but tie-back styles aren't your thing, you could consider the approach of using extra long fabric that bunches up at the bottom.
+If you're looking to create dramatic volume but tie-back styles aren't your thing, you could pinch this living room curtain idea and use extra long fabric that bunches up at the bottom.
 It's a hard look to get right, but when the fabric bunches up in just the right way, the effect is quite beautiful.

-Interior designer Carly Madhvani favourites sheer curtains for living rooms.
-‘How to truly upgrade your living space is by choosing a medium-weight-fabric which is both sheer to diffuse day-light and also cosy at night to soften darkness.
-I always recommend rechargeable battery powered electric opening and closing mechanisms to enjoy luxury convenience.’
+Interior designer Carly Madhvani favorites sheer curtains for living rooms.
+‘How to truly upgrade your living space is by choosing a medium-weight-fabric which is both sheer to diffuse day-light and also cosy at night to soften the darkness.
+I always recommend rechargeable battery-powered electric opening and closing mechanisms to enjoy luxury convenience.’